csadilek/epn/README.md

 # EPN - Work in progress!

-Prototype and API to compose event processing networks based on reactive streams.
+API and prototype for composing event processing networks.
+Network components are based on reactive stream components (Publisher/Subscriber/Subscription/Processor).

 See [EventNetworkTest](core/src/test/java/org/epn/core/EventNetworkTest.java) for a first impression.